imagej/imagej.github.io/pages/Debugging_Exercises.md

 ![Profiling Results](/images/pages/E8ProfilingResults.PNG "Profiling Results")"

-{% capture includecontent %} Which method takes more time? *doStuff* or *doMoreStuff*? |Answer - **doStuff**.
-Exact timing will vary per computer, but in our case *doStuff* took 954 ms while *doMoreStuff* took 710 ms.
+{% include expandingsidebox-right content='Which method takes more time?
+""doStuff"" or ""doMoreStuff""? |Answer - """doStuff""".
+Exact timing will vary per computer, but in our case ""doStuff"" took 954 ms while ""doMoreStuff"" took 710 ms. ' %}

-{% endcapture %}

-{% include expanding-box content=includecontent %}

-{% capture includecontent %} Are the number of invocations/function
-calls of both functions same ? |Yes.
-This number will change based on the length of profiling, but in this case we see both methods were called 83,573,448 times - so the difference in timing is truly due to length of method execution.
+{% include expandingsidebox-right content='Are the number of invocations/function calls of both functions same ? |Yes.
+This number will change based on the length of profiling, but in this case we see both methods were called 83,573,448 times - so the difference in timing is truly due to length of method execution. ' %}

-{% endcapture %}

-{% include expanding-box content=includecontent %}

 **Takeaways**